lauchunhin/NS-Shaft/README.md

 ## Dive In

-Feel free to explore the code, understand its workings, and even contribute to enhancing this thrilling platform pursuit.
+You can explore the code, understand its workings, and even contribute to enhancing this thrilling platform pursuit.
 Happy gaming!